Toronto subway trackage: Crossovers

-Diamond crossovers (or "scissors crossovers") are X-shaped track assemblies that are used on the heavy-rail subway lines, particularly at terminal stations, to allow trains to switch to the opposite platform or track to reverse direction.
-They also exist at some through stations (mostly those that were former terminal stations) where they are often used to short turn trains.
-A single crossover just east of Union Station is what remains of the former diamond crossover, which was used when the station marked the southern terminus of the original line.
+Diamond crossovers (or "scissors crossovers") are X-shaped track assemblies that are used on Lines 1, 2, and 4, particularly at terminal stations, to allow trains to switch to the opposite platform or track to reverse direction.
+They also exist at some through stations (mostly those that were former terminal stations before extensions) where they are often used to short turn trains.
+A single crossover just east of Union Station is what remains of a former diamond crossover, which was used when the station marked the southern terminus of the original line.

-The light-rail lines (Line 5 Eglinton and Line 6 Finch West) in some locations use a pair of single crossovers (one facing-point and the other trailing-point) or sometimes just a single crossover (either facing-point or other trailing-point) instead of diamond crossovers.
+Line 5 Eglinton and Line 6 Finch West use, in some locations, a pair of single crossovers (one facing-point and the other trailing-point) or sometimes just a single crossover (either facing-point or trailing-point) instead of diamond crossovers.

 Crossovers are found in the vicinity of the following stations.
 Unless otherwise described, they are diamond crossings.